MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 Later in this article you can read more how to enable multiple report layouts.
 For more information, see [Enabling the Microsoft Word rendering engine](devenv-howto-report-layout.md#enabling-the-microsoft-word-rendering-engine).

-## How to create a new Word layout from VSCode
+## How to create a new Word layout from Visual Studio Code

-If you want to create a new Word layout from VSCode, do the following
+If you want to create a new Word layout from Visual Studio Code, do the following

-1. Open the report object in VSCode.
+1. Open the report object in Visual Studio Code.
 1. Navigate to the *rendering* section (or create one).
 1. Add a new layout entry of type Word and set the *LayoutFile* property to a value that is a valid name for a Word file, such as 'MyWordReport.docx'.
-1. Now build the extension (Ctrl+Shift+B) to generate the Word file where the Custom XML part has been added.
+1. Now build the extension (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd>) to generate the Word file that includes the Custom XML part.

-## How to layout your report with Word layouts
+## How to lay out your report with Word layouts

 With Word layouts, you use Word as the editor for the report.
 Microsoft Word offers various features to help you format and layout your document reports.
 You can customize the margins, page orientation, and line spacing to suit your needs.
 You can define advanced header/footers, utilize sections to change the layout style in different places of the report layout, and utilize fonts to get just the typography that matches your organization.